facualv/TRAINING--js-basic-serching-and-sorting-algorithms/readme.md

 ### Bubble Sort

 It is the simplest sorting algorithms.
 It just iterate over the entire array and swaps elements if one is bigger than the other.

+Bubble sort is the worst type of sort because it compares every pair possible, whereas other sorting algorithms take advantage from the presorted parts of the array.

+Time Complexity: O(n x n)
+Space Complexity: O(1)

+### Selection Sort

+Selection sorting works by scanning the elements for the smallest element and inserting it into the current position of the array.
+This algorithm is marginally better than the bubble sort.

+Time Complexity: O(n x n)
+Space Complexity: O(1)

+### Insertion Sort

+This algorithm works similarly to selection sort